ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

   Nothing -> {-# LIKELY 0 #-} e2

-We can avoid inlining e2 knowing it is rarely called, reducing code size and making f itself a better inlineing candidate.
+We can avoid inlining e2 knowing it is rarely called, reducing code size and making f itself a better inlining candidate.

 For more low level optimization we always want control flow for the hot path to be linear.
 This means given the code below: